kopertop/blog/_posts/2017-10-25-migrating-to-email-api.markdown

 A few common use cases for the Auth0 Search API are:

-* Identify users by email address
+* Identifying users by email address
-* Merge accounts together
+* Merging accounts together
-* Link existing accounts based on a shared email address
+* Linking existing accounts based on a shared email address

 In the case of my company, [Cannabiz Media](https://cannabiz.media), we also used this API to identify new users and create accounts when a user signed up, de-duplicating by email address to prevent users from having multiple accounts.